 2. Miscalculation of individual income tax, EPF Socso and EIS deductions

 In Malaysia, when working as a payroll staff, you have to ensure the calculations for income tax, EPF, Socso and EIS deductions are accurate.
 In general, almost all HR departments have their own record keeping and practices for their monthly payroll.
 However, most of them are still doing the calculation manually which increases the chance of mistakes.
+Check your paystub to see if there is any mistake.

 Hence, it is important to use a reliable tool such as the PCB Calculator by PayrollPanda, which allows the user to find out the net salary and individual income tax deduction for your employees easily and quickly.